 R&D TESTING OPERATIONAL USE IN CONFLICT

-LEO Direct Ascent - - R
+LEO Direct Ascent - - - •

-MEO/GEO Direct Ascent - - R
+MEO/GEO Direct Ascent - - - •

-LEO Co-Orbital - - - R
+LEO Co-Orbital - - •

-MEO/GEO Co-Orbital - R
+MEO/GEO Co-Orbital - - - •

-Directed Energy - - - R
+Directed Energy - - - •

-Electronic Warfare G Y Y ?
+Electronic Warfare ?

 Space Situational Awareness ? ? ? -

-North Korea has no demonstrated capability to mount kinetic attacks on U.S. space assets: neither a direct ascent ASAT nor a co-orbital system.
-In its official statements, North Korea has never mentioned antisatellite operations or intent, suggesting that there is no clear doctrine in Pyongyang's thinking at this point.
-North Korea does not appear motivated to develop dedicated counterspace assets, though certain capabilities in their ballistic missile program might be eventually evolved for such a purpose.
+LEGEND: NONE SOME SIGNIFICANT UNCERTAIN ?
+NO DATA -

-North Korea has demonstrated the capability to jam civilian GPS signals within a limited geographical area.
+North Korea has no demonstrated capability to mount kinetic attacks on U.S. space assets: neither a DA-ASAT nor a co-orbital system.
+In its official statements, North Korea has never mentioned ASAT operations or intent, suggesting that there is no clear doctrine in Pyongyang's thinking at this point.
+North Korea does not appear highly motivated to develop dedicated counterspace assets, though certain capabilities in its ballistic missile program might be eventually evolved for such a purpose.
+North Korea has exhibited the capability to jam civilian GPS signals within a limited geographical area.
 Their capability against U.S. military GPS signals is not known.
 There has been no demonstrated ability of North Korea to interfere with satellite communications, although their technical capability remains unknown.